Laguna Beach, CAHome Menu

 - Surfing is allowed at Agate, Brooks, Rockpile, and Thalia Street beaches.

-- Fires are allowed only in the fire pits at Aliso Creek Beach.
-Fires are prohibited at all other beaches.
+- Fires are prohibited at all City beaches.

 - You can read all beach regulations in our Municipal Code.